Mastitis is an inflammation of 1 or both breasts. The pain, heat and swelling can be very intense.

 - non-infective mastitis

 - infective mastitis

 Non-infective mastitis can happen when a milk duct or lobe is not draining well and becomes inflamed.

-- your breast will feel hot and sore (mainly in one area of the breast)
+- your breast feels hot and sore (mainly in 1 area of the breast)

 Infective mastitis symptoms

 With infective mastitis, your breast may feel tender, hot and swollen.